AppFolioOnboarding/tasks/tasks/02_save_image_link.md

 Acceptance criteria:
 - [ ] The link is entered through a form.
 - [ ] After the form is saved, the link is persisted in the database.
+- [ ] After the form is submitted, the user is redirected to a page displaying the image.

 Dependencies:
 - Deployment Environment